ringmesh/web/docs/features/file_formats.md

 ## Conversion

-For converting a geological model from one file format to another one, you can make use of the utility executable shipped with RINGMesh: `ringmesh-convert`.
+For converting a geological model from one file format to another, you can make use of the utility executable shipped with RINGMesh: `ringmesh-convert`.

 Here is the command syntax: